-Equal or Less Severity of Impact Previously Identified in the PPSP EIR Substantial Increase in Severity of Previously Identified Significant Impact in PPSP EIR New Significant Impact Where the Impact was Analyzed in the PPSP EIR physical im of new or p facilities, th altered gov construction environmer acceptable other perfor project result in substantial adverse pacts associated with the provision hysically altered governmental he need for new or physically ernmental facilities, the n of which could cause significant ntal impacts, in order to maintain service ratios, response times or rmance objectives for any of the Section 3.9 Public Services Impact PH- 1-3 public servi rces: Fire Protection?
+Equal or Less Severity of Impact Previously Identified in the PPSP EIR Substantial Increase in Severity of Previously Identified Significant Impact in PPSP EIR New Significant Impact Where the Impact was Analyzed in the PPSP EIR a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: M Section 3.9 Public Services Impact PH- 1-3 Fire Protection?
 Police Protection?
 Schools?
 Parks?
 Other Public Facilities?
 Equal or Less Severity of Impact Previously Identified in the PPSP EIR Substantial Increase in Severity of Previously Identified Significant Impact in PPSP EIR New Significant Impact Where the Impact was Analyzed in the PPSP EIR a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility will occur or be accelerated?
 Section 3.9 Public Services Impact PH- 1-3 b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-Section 3.9 Public Services Impact PH- 1-3 than significant level.
-The project shall pay the appropriate SB 50 fees.
-The project, therefore, would not result in new or more significant school impacts than identified in the PPSP EIR.
-(No New Impact)
+Section 3.9 Public Services Impact PH-